Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 US_Judge_df <- data.matrix (US_Judge)
 ```

 I used pairs function to see scatter plots matrices for the data set to get the feeling of how dataset looks like.
-You can read further [here](http://stat.ethz.ch/R-manual/R-devel/library/graphics/html/pairs.html) as it was my reference.
+You can also read further my [reference] (http://stat.ethz.ch/R-manual/R-devel/library/graphics/html/pairs.html) to create these plots and learn how to use pairs function.

 ``` r
 panel.hist <- function(x, ...)